 I heard somewhere that recommendation algorithms are said to be the first ones used in marketing.
 Is it true?
 I think search engines were the first that could be used; for sure, they were developed before the search engines we know today, yet eCommerce wasn’t then mature enough to embrace it, and they were rather simple tag-based tools.
 We date their creation to 1990/93 (it depends on how we understand the search engine).

 Origins of recommendation systems are dated similarly – early 90’s.
 The concept was developed by Dave Goldberg and his research team at Xerox PARC, a research facility based in Palo Alto, California.
 The team also came up with the term ‘Collaborative Filtering’, one of the most popular recommending systems, we can apply the term Machine Learning to.

 Disclaimer: Another popular recommendation algorithm is called market basket analysis.
 Besides, it is a very efficient tool; Affinity Analysis is more complex, so it’s fair to say that it is closer to Machine Learning.
-You can learn more about both of them in the following article.
+You can learn more about both of them in this article.